 The primary customer is the person whose life is changed through your work.
 Effectiveness requires focus, and that means one response to the question . . .
-Supporting customers are volunteers, members, partners, funders, referral sources, employees, and others who must be satisfied.
+Supporting customers are volunteers, members, partners, funders, referral sources, employees, and others who must be satisfied.139 words or phrases suggested.
+You should leave word-smithing to a capable person or small crew to present to others for review later.

-The most important aspect of the customer question for Peter Drucker is the primary customer.
+The most important aspect for Peter Drucker is defining the primary customer.
 He warns that it is "very tempting to say there is more than one primary customer, but effective organizations resist this temptation and keep to a focus."
+140

-There are a great many ways to get at the answer, but the one used most frequently is the BAM process shown in Appendix A. Whatever process you use, if you are going to work with a group of people, the only "no-matter-what" recommendation is to avoid word-smithing.
-You should leave word-smithing to a capable person or small crew to present to others for review later.
-Using BAM with a group including 23 board and staff members from a faith-based outdoor camping agency yielded the results shown in the table below in about 25 minutes including discussion:
+There are a great many ways to get at the answer, but the one I like the best is the BAM process (described in Appendix A).
+Whatever process you use, if you are going to work with a group of people, the only "no-matter-what" recommendation is to avoid perfecting

+Using BAM with a 23-person group including board and staff from a faith-based outdoor camping agency yielded the ideas and results shown in the table below in about 25 minutes:

 Ideas Results

-youth in our community, schools, other youth Youth in our community
+• youth in our community, schools, other youth groups, Youth in our community

-groups, future business leaders (63) A
+future business leaders (63) ^A

 Ideas not chosen

-- adult leaders, counselors, volunteers, board (26)
+adult leaders, counselors, volunteers, board (26)

 donors, foundations, contributors (23)

-- parents, families (8)
+• parents, families (8)

-- mankind, stakeholders, society values, society,
+mankind, stakeholders, society values, society,

 communities (4)

-- community organizations, community ambiance,
+community organizations, community ambiance,

 churches, community at large, penal institutions (2)

-- character organizations (1)
+character organizations (1)

-- national office
+national office (0)

-- local businesses
+• local businesses (0)